Girl in dressing room killed in Burlington store shootout - NBC Los Angeles - ExBulletin

 Witnesses said a man started swinging some sort of chain and attacking customers inside the store.
 It was not immediately clear if the man also had a gun.

-As police searched for the man, they located the gunman assaulting another person, police said.
-Police opened fire and the assailant was shot and killed by police gunfire.
+Police located the man assaulting another person in the store, police said.
+The police opened fire and the assailant was shot and killed.

-It appears that at least one of those bullets hit the 14-year-old girl in the locker room behind the suspect.
+It appears that at least one of those shells passed through a wall and hit the 14-year-old girl in the locker room behind the suspect, police said.
 Authorities said officers had no way of seeing the locker room and did not realize the girl was inside when they opened fire.

 Details on the condition of the attacked victim were not immediately available.
 Police did not say whether this person was hit by police gunfire.